Sergio Méndez: Personal life

 Besides playing soccer and alongside being a professional soccer player, Méndez was pursuing his other passion of becoming a lawyer at the National University of El Salvador, at the time of his death he was already in his second year of his political science degree and was already teaching political and law science as a substitute professor in a private university.

-Salvadorean international footballer Jorge "Magico" Gonzalez said during an interview that Méndez was his inspiration to become a professional soccer player; "I always admired his style of play and his overall ability with the ball, he stated".
+Salvadorean international footballer Mágico González said during an interview that Méndez was his inspiration to become a professional soccer player; "I always admired his style of play and his overall ability with the ball, he stated".

 Death

 Sergio Méndez died in a car accident in December 1976.
 He is one of six Mexico 1970 FIFA world cup attended players and the 1968 Olympic footballers of El Salvador National team who have already died.

-Méndez was a very good friend of footballer Jose Antonio (Ruso) Quintanilla, they were also teammates in C.D.
+Méndez was a very good friend of footballer José Quintanilla as they were also teammates in C.D.
 Atletico Marte and the national team.